secure-ly/cview-issuer-chart/README.md

 # cview-issuer for cert-manager

 C-View issuer is an external certificate issuers for cert-manager engine <br />
-The cview-issuer based on interaction with the C-View CLM system
+The cview-issuer works through the CVIEW certificate management platform to sign certificate request in the organization ADCS

 - [1.
 Prerequisites](#1-prerequisites)
 - [2.
 C-View Issuer installation via helm cart](#2-CView-Issuer-installation-helm-cart)